OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/USE_CASES.md

 #### Machine B
 Flash a new SD card (see [here](https://www.raspberrypi.com/documentation/computers/getting-started.html), [Raspberry Pi Imager](https://www.raspberrypi.com/software/) does the job).
 Make sure you enable the `ssh` interface (use `raspi-config`).
-This new image should contain a Java Development Kit (aka JDK), and Python 3.
+This new image should contain a Java Development Kit (aka JDK).
 Make sure it's right:
 ```
 $ java version
 ```